bhauman/devcards/README.md

                 :source-map-timestamp true }}]
 }
 ```

-Devcards is extremely new so the patterns for using it are completely
-up in the air.
-I am going to show you the very least you need to setup to
-get devcards running.

 You will need an HTML file to host the devcards interface.
 It makes
 sense to have a separate file to host devcards.
 I would create the